The Servant of Two Masters: Act 2

 The situation also causes Doctor Lombardi to fall out with his friend, Pantalone.
-Silvio challenges Beatrice to a duel, only for him to easily defeat him.
+Silvio challenges Beatrice to a duel, only for her to easily defeat him.
 Clarice refuses to reveal Beatrice's secret causing Silvio to become angry and her to turn his sword on herself, but they are interrupted by Smeraldina (Pantalone's feisty servant, who is smitten with Truffaldino), who defends Clarice's honor causing her to change her mind and leave.

-The most famous set-piece of the play occurs when the starving Harlequin tries to serve a banquet to the entourages of both his masters without either group becoming aware of the other, while desperately trying to satisfy his own hunger at the same time.
+The most famous set-piece of the play occurs when the starving Truffaldino tries to serve a banquet to the entourages of both his masters without either group becoming aware of the other, while desperately trying to satisfy his own hunger at the same time.

-Smeraldina and Harlequin flirt, and he awkwardly attempts to admit his attraction to her.
+Smeraldina and Truffaldino flirt, and he awkwardly attempts to admit his attraction to her.
 They decide to open and read a letter Smeraldina has been tasks with delivering to "Federigo" only to be halted as neither of them can read, or know Italian.
-They are caught by Beatrice and Pantalone, and when Harlequin is forced to make another cover story for Florindo, he accidentally gets himself in trouble again.
+They are caught by Beatrice and Pantalone, and when Truffaldino is forced to make another cover story for Florindo, he accidentally gets himself in trouble again.
 Frustrated, he calls for an interval.

 Act 3

-Harlequin rejoices in finally having a full meal.
+Truffaldino rejoices in finally having a full meal.
 He is then tasked with airing out the clothes for both of his masters, only to become confused and put the wrong clothes in the each trunk.
-When Florindo finds an item of Beatrice's, Harlequin lies that he inherited the trunk from a previous, now deceased master, convincing Florindo that Beatrice has died.
+When Florindo finds an item of Beatrice's, Truffaldino lies that he inherited the trunk from a previous, now deceased master, convincing Florindo that Beatrice has died.
 He uses the same tactic on Beatrice, convincing her that Florindo is dead.
 Her impassioned plea after this revelation inadvertently reveals her true identity to him and the entering Pantalone who immediately heads to Doctor Lombardi to have Silvio engaged to Clarice again.
 However, he insults Pantalone and refuses, although Silvio is delighted.

 Florindo and Beatrice both attempt to hang themselves at the same time, unaware they are directly next to each other.
 After realizing, they both are cut down and reunite happily.
-In an attempt to further hide his deception, Harlequin lies separately to Florindo and Beatrice by stating that his friend Pasqual was the others servant and the actual one that caused the confusion, before then continuing in his charade of secretly working for the both of them.
+In an attempt to further hide his deception, Truffaldino lies separately to Florindo and Beatrice by stating that his friend Pasqual was the others servant and the actual one that caused the confusion, before then continuing in his charade of secretly working for the both of them.

 Clarice and Silvio are happily engaged again, and Clarice's aid of Beatrice is revealed.
 Florindo and Beatrice arrive, finally clearing up the confusion over who Beatrice was.
-The last matter up for discussion is whether Harlequin and Smeraldina can get married, which at last exposes Harlequin's having played both sides all along.
-However, as everyone has just decided to get married, Harlequin is forgiven.
-Harlequin asks Smeraldina to marry him.
+The last matter up for discussion is whether Truffaldino and Smeraldina can get married, which at last exposes Truffaldino's having played both sides all along.
+However, as everyone has just decided to get married, he is forgiven.
+Truffaldino asks Smeraldina to marry him.